InQuicker/slate/source/includes/_insurance_plans.md

 }
 ```

 This endpoint retrieves a specific insurance plan.
-This call is useful for getting certain attributes associated with a insurance plan (for example, if a provider only sees patients younger than 18, or the service associated with the insurance plan).

 ### HTTP Request